lindanguyen9/ux_research_portfolio/docs/resume.md

 - Mentored designers to run moderated studies and synthesize findings for stakeholders.

 **NEUROSCIENCE PHD RESEARCHER / UT Dallas, Richardson, TX (03/2020)-(12/2021)**
-- Designed and led multi-method studies across cognitive neuroscience, social psychology, and computer science.
+- Designed and led/co-led multi-method studies across cognitive neuroscience, social psychology, and computer science.
 - Analyzed large datasets and communicated findings to technical and non-technical audiences.
 - Mentored undergraduate and master's students in research design, study creation, and analysis.